School Days (video game): Development

-School Days was 0verflow's tenth game to develop.
-News of School Days first surfaced on October 5, 2004, when 0verflow posted a link to the game's then-live website and development log on their official site.
-In the blog, 0verflow revealed that School Days had been in pre-production for roughly two years and would be a fully animated game.
-Updates on the development of the game were scheduled for Tuesdays and Fridays, and the company encouraged fans to attend Dream Party 2004, an upcoming anime convention at Tokyo Big Sight in Ariake, on October 11, where it would make its first public showcase of the game and characters.
-A follow-up of the venue was made on October 15.
-Toward the end of the month on October 26, 0verflow posted that new information about School Days would be circulated in the November issue of Tech Gian, an adult magazine published by Enterbrain.
+School Days was 0verflow's tenth game.
+School Days was first announced on October 5, 2004, when 0verflow posted links on their official website to both the game's website and the game's dev log.
+0verflow revealed in their blog that School Days had been in pre-production for roughly two years and would be a fully animated game.
+Updates on the development of the game were scheduled for Tuesdays and Fridays, and the company encouraged fans to attend Dream Party 2004, an upcoming anime convention at Tokyo Big Sight in Ariake, on October 11, where they made the first public showcase of the game A follow-up of the venue was made on October 15.
+On October 26, 0verflow posted that new information about School Days would be in the November issue of Tech Gian, an adult magazine published by Enterbrain.

-Promotion for the game began shortly after.
 In a November 6 development post, 0verflow announced that it was planning a public screening of new game material, but was experiencing difficulty acquiring space for it.
 The company had initially chosen to have the venue in Akihabara but was unable to find a retailer willing to host it, prompting a visit to Osaka the following week.
 News that the game would contain music by artists such as Minami Kuribayashi, Haruko Momoi, Yozuca* and YURIA was posted on November 30, along with a release date change to February 25, 2005.

-On December 28, 2004, 0verflow released a public trial of School Days and announced that the company would be attending Comiket 67 at Tokyo Big Sight from December 29 to 30, handing out phonecards to the first 50 visitors to their booth.
+On December 28, 2004, 0verflow released a public trial of School Days.
+They attended Comiket 67 at Tokyo Big Sight from December 29 to 30, and handed out phonecards to the first 50 visitors to their booth.
 Two months later, on February 2, 2005, the company announced that the game had been postponed again to April 28.
 From April 5 to April 8, 0verflow concluded their development log with comments from Soyogi Tōno, Kaname Yuzuki, Tatsuya Hirai, Yuki Matsunaga, Hikaru Isshiki and Hana Yamamoto, the respective voices of Kotonoha, Sekai, Makoto, Otome, Hikari and Setsuna.
 To address bugs that were later found in the game, 0verflow released a patch to bring School Days to a stable build of 1.11.

-On June 26, 2007, 0verflow and Lantis-net radio began to air an internet radio drama called "Radio School Days".
-Broadcasts finished on March 28, 2008, with 39 episodes aired.
+From June 26, 2007, to March 28, 2008, 0verflow and Lantis-net radio aired the internet radio drama Radio School Days.
 On April 21, 2011, 0verflow announced via their blog that support for School Days was being discontinued.